dominik-widmann/impfboosterbot/README.md

 * Geckodriver installed: install the firefox selenium driver and make sure it is on your path (e.g. by installing it to /usr/local/bin/). https://github.com/mozilla/geckodriver/releases

 ## Installation
 Make sure all packages from requirements.txt are available in your environment.
-You can use venv for that like so:
+You can use venv for that:

 ```bash
 python3 -m venv impfenv